interactafraz/afcal/README.md

 - [ ] UI improvement: Redesign overall look and feel
 - [ ] UI improvement: Add interval picker to edit form
 - [ ] UI improvement: Validate ID syntax while typing into edit form
-- [ ] Expose groups in RSS feed for each item
+- [ ] Expose group for each item in RSS feed
 - [ ] Allow users to add custom groups
+- [ ] Allow users to hide advanced features if not required to declutter UI

 ## Notes